llprecasting/recastingCodes/DisplacedLeptons/ATLAS-SUSY-2018-14/README.md

 ./runScanMG5.py -p <parameters_file>
 ```

 where the parameter defines all the necessary input and options.
-Examples of parameter files can be found [here](./validation/scan_parameters_wino_chgchg.ini) for generating events for chargino pair production and [here](./validation/scan_parameters_wino_chgn1.ini) for chargino-neutralino associated production.
+Examples of parameter files can be found [here](./validation/scan_parameters_ee.ini) for generating events for selectron pair production.

 ### Computing efficiencies